Fillds07/PEAKMODE/frontend/README.md

 ## Backend API Integration

-The app connects to the PEAKMODE backend API for data services.
+The app connects to the PEAKMODE backend API for data services through a SQLite database.
 API configuration is in `services/api.js`.

 ## Development Notes